aditiagarwal30/Python-Notes/ReadMe.md

 Topic 8: if elif else Statements

-Topic 9: for & while Loops
+Topic 9: for & while Loop

+Topic 10: Methods and Function
+(also uploaded a related-program "Three Cup Monte")

 (Detailed PDF notes for Python are also uploaded ...!! )